 "Hire slow, fire fast."

 Many companies do the opposite.
 Especially startups.
-Pressure for speed and growth forces managers to be fast at hiring ("we need someone on this position YESTERDAY!") but very slow at letting poorly performing people go.
+Pressure for speed and growth forces managers to be fast at hiring ("we need someone on customer service position YESTERDAY!") but very slow at letting poorly performing people go.
 Don't make this mistake.

 Now, to the actual questions.